 ARTICLE XX – INDEMNIFICATION

 Section 1.

-Each person who acts as a director, officer, or committee member of the AAPL shall be indemnified by the AAPL against any costs, expenses, and liabilities which may be imposed upon or reasonably incurred by him in connection with any civil or criminal action, suit, or proceeding in which he may be named as a party defendant by reason of any action alleged to have been taken or omitted by him in any such capacity; provided that in any case the right for indemnification herein provided for shall not extend to any costs, expenses, or liabilities imposed upon or incurred by any director, officer, or committee member of the AAPL in relation to matters as to which he shall be finally adjudged to be liable for negligence or misconduct in the performance of his duties as a director, officer, or committee member or to any sum paid by him to the AAPL in settlement of any action, suit, or proceeding based on his alleged dereliction of duty, unless settlement thereof or a plea of nolo contendere (or other plea of substantially the same import and effect) in the opinion of counsel for the AAPL appears to be in the interest of the AAPL, or the court in which the suit was brought shall determine upon application, that despite the adjudication, but in view of all the circumstances, he is fairly and reasonably entitled to indemnity for such expenses as the court shall deem proper.
+Each person who acts as a Director, Elected Officer, officer, or committee member of the AAPL (“Indemnified Person”) shall be indemnified by the AAPL against any costs, expenses, and liabilities which may be imposed upon or reasonably incurred by the Indemnified Person in connection with any civil or criminal action, suit, or proceeding in which the Indemnified Person may be named as a party defendant by reason of any action alleged to have been taken or omitted by the Indemnified Person in any such capacity; provided that in any case the right for indemnification herein provided for shall not extend to any costs, expenses, or liabilities imposed upon or incurred by any Indemnified Person in relation to matters as to which the Indemnified Person shall be finally adjudged to be liable for negligence or misconduct in the performance of the Indemnified Person duties as a Director, Elected Officer, officer, or committee member or to any sum paid by the Indemnified Person to the AAPL in settlement of any action, suit, or proceeding based on the Indemnified Person's alleged dereliction of duty, unless settlement thereof or a plea of nolo contendere (or other plea of substantially the same import and effect) in the opinion of counsel for the AAPL appears to be in the interest of the AAPL, or the court in which the suit was brought shall determine upon application, that despite the adjudication, but in view of all the circumstances, the Indemnified Person is fairly and reasonably entitled to indemnity for such expenses as the court shall deem proper.

 Section 2.

-The AAPL may pay in advance any expenses (including attorney’s fees) which may become subject to indemnification, if the Board of Directors authorized the specific payment and the person receiving the payment undertakes in writing to repay, unless it is ultimately determined that he is entitled to indemnification by the AAPL under this provision.
+The AAPL may pay in advance any expenses (including attorney’s fees) which may become subject to indemnification, if the Board of Directors authorized the specific payment and the person receiving the payment undertakes in writing to repay, unless it is ultimately determined that the Indemnified Person is entitled to indemnification by the AAPL under this provision.

 Section 3.

-The indemnification provided by this section shall not be exclusive of any other rights to which a person may be entitled by law, AAPL Bylaws, agreement, vote of directors, or otherwise.
+The indemnification provided by this section shall not be exclusive of any other rights to which a person may be entitled by law, AAPL Bylaws, agreement, vote of Directors, or otherwise.

 Section 4.

-The AAPL may purchase and maintain insurance on behalf of any person who holds or who has held any position as a director, officer, or committee member of the AAPL, against any liability incurred by him in any such position, or arising out of his status as such, whether or not the AAPL would have power to indemnify him against such liability under the provisions of this section.
+The AAPL may purchase and maintain insurance on behalf of any person who holds or who has held any position as a Director, Elected Officer, officer, or committee member of the AAPL, against any liability incurred by him in any such position, or arising out of such person’s status as such, whether or not the AAPL would have power to indemnify such person against such liability under the provisions of this section.